 Conclusion

-It’s a conversation-based method and follows a simple and visual approach.
+Baseline Selling introduces a simple and visual approach any rep can follow.
 It’s easy to learn and execute, and helps to fill the gaps in selling competencies.

-It’s also adapted to the needs and behaviours of today’s decision-makers, and can be used with all types of customers (B2B or B2C).
+It’s also adapted to the needs and behaviors of today’s decision-makers, and can be used with all types of customers.

 By